 Stage one – expressions of interest

-Round two expression of interest are now open and will close on 23 August 2019.
+Round two expression of interest closed on 23 August 2019.
+We will open another round of expression of interest next year.

 An outline of the project and proposed timescales